menpo/website/content/pages/home.md

 manipulating and visualizing data as simple as possible.
 This makes us strong supporters of projects like the [Jupyter notebook](http://jupyter.org/).

+The Menpo project also includes another tool that makes annotating new datasets even easier!
+Freely available a [landmarker.io](https://www.landmarker.io), the landmarker is a tool that makes it simple to annotate new images.

 On top of the core ``menpo`` library, we have implemented a number of other libraries that utilize ``menpo`` for more specific purposes.
 Currently, the Menpo project libraries include: